compasjs/compas/packages/code-gen/src/experimental/README.md

   - Combine `R.files()` and `R.body()`; auto switch to form-data and enforce flat properties when a `T.file()` is present.
   - Remove `compas visualise` it is replaced by `includeEntityDiagram`
+  - Slowly deprecate the compat wrappers of `queriex.xxYY`

 ## Breaking changes